HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 ### Use cases

-Our primary focus is on the use case of representing the minimal set of clinical data necessary to represent COVID-19 vaccination status and laboratory testing for verification purposes in a SMART Health Card.
-We support other infectious diseases as a secondary use case.
+Our primary focus is on the use case of representing the minimal set of clinical data necessary to represent vaccination status and infectious disease-related laboratory testing in a SMART Health Card for outbreak/pandemic response.
+This IG may also be used to support use cases involving routine vaccination or infectious disease-related laboratory testing.
 To meet these use cases, we provide profiles of a [FHIR Bundle](https://www.hl7.org/fhir/bundle.html) that describes the contents of [the `fhirBundle` element in a SMART Health Card](https://spec.smarthealth.cards/#data-model).
 We also provide profiles of the resources contained within this Bundle.

 The SMART Health Cards Framework constrains the size of the FHIR payload embedded within a SMART Health Card to allow the entirety of the SMART Health Card to fit within [a single Version 22 QR code](https://spec.smarthealth.cards/#chunking).
 This IG is designed to support creating resources that fit within these size constraints.
 (While it is possible to generate a [denser QR code](https://www.qrcode.com/en/about/version.html), the [SMART Health Cards Framework](https://spec.smarthealth.cards/#every-health-card-can-be-embedded-in-a-qr-code) developers found that denser QR codes could be difficult to scan.)
 SMART Health Card payloads are compressed, with the amount of compression varying based on the content of the payload (in general, the more repeated content in the bundle, the higher the compression ratio).
-This means that it's not possible to calculate the precise number of *uncompressed* bytes available for the embedded FHIR Bundle.
+This means that it's not possible to calculate the precise number of _uncompressed_ bytes available for the embedded FHIR Bundle.

 To support implementers' efforts to minimize payload size, this IG provides two different sets of profiles: